DotLYHiyou/Space.js/README.md

    - Added Builder.io support (React) + Vercel has an example.
    - Resolved issue opened previously.
    - Removed Koyeb, Codepen support.
+- 3/12/24 Alpha V.03
+   - Removed Builder.io support, SDK never worked anyway.
+   - Deleted builderio.js to get rid of builder.io, however you can add head-less CMSes by forking the project.
+File an issue when you find a situation that works.
 - More Coming Soon